kailash-manasarovar/statement/docs/timeline/2023/september.md

 - You can see the full profile in the last pic in the [August twitter doc](../../content/tweets/august-2023-twitter.pdf).
 - I suspect at that point someone got concerned about the ramifications of what had been happening and were concerned about whether I was going to go to the police.

+## Rosa in town

+- Whenever I walk into Denia, I see Rosa Vidal who often nearly bumps into me but never says hello or acknowledges me.

 ## Problem with the car washer